 You owe money on three credit cards and a bank loan.
-In total you owe $25,000.
-You have a job and can afford to make some payments each month, but you cannot afford to repay everyone in full with interest each month.
-You have tried to get a consolidation loan, but were rejected, because your debts are too high.
+In total, you owe $25,000.
+You have a job and can afford to make some monthly payments, but you cannot afford to repay everyone in full with interest each month.
+You have tried to get a consolidation loan, but were rejected because your debts are too high.

-In such a situation, our Licensed Insolvency Trustee can help you file a consumer proposal.
-This will allow you to make regular fixed payments equalling the agreed-upon amount instead of paying the whole sum at once, or risk going bankrupt or losing your fixed assets.
+Our Licensed Insolvency Trustee can help you file a consumer proposal in such a situation.
+This will allow you to make regular fixed payments equalling the agreed-upon amount instead of paying the whole sum at once or risk going bankrupt or losing your fixed assets.

 A consumer proposal covers nearly all types of unsecured debt, like:

-A consumer proposal is a great alternative to bankruptcy, particularly for people with student loans and a bankruptcy will not discharge the debt.
-So if you are having troubles meeting your bills each month but have a good steady income, contact F. J. Zielski & Associates Inc for a free consultation to discuss your options.
+A consumer proposal is an excellent alternative to bankruptcy, particularly for people with student loans and bankruptcy will not discharge the debt.
+So if you are having trouble meeting your monthly bills each month but have a good steady income, contact F. J. Zielski & Associates Inc for a free consultation to discuss your options.

-There are a number of requirements you must meet to be eligible to file a consumer proposal.
+You must meet several requirements to be eligible to file a consumer proposal.

 You must be insolvent, meaning you are unable to pay your debts; a bankrupt can file a proposal.